/ Registrar's Office

 UNDECIDED

 It's okay if you're not sure about what you want to major in yet.
 Many students aren't.
 You'll have plenty of opportunities to explore your options and have support along the way.
-We recommend you check out the general education recommendations.
+We recommend you check out the Anchor Plan recommendations.
 And, if you are curious about any majors, feel free to check out those recommendations and list any of those courses on your worksheet.
 Taking courses in different subjects will help you make a decision later on.

 WOMEN’S AND GENDER STUDIES